-This photo, of a trash vault, was shared with us by the Engineer Manager for Denver's Waste Water as a representation of about a week's worth of debris collection from storm water runoff in a major part of the city including Colfax Ave, between Josephine and Monaco Street.
+This photo of a trash vault was shared with us, by the Engineer Manager for Denver's Waste Water, as a representation of about a week's worth of debris collected from stormwater runoff in a major part of the city which includes busy Colfax Ave, between Josephine and Monaco Street.

 Learn more about the duo behind the collection of 8,818.5 pounds of waste in one and a half years!